jwt-scala/jwt-scala/README.md

 ## <a name="which-java"></a>Which Java?

 Actually, all sub-projects have two flavours.
 One target Java 1.8+, using the new Time API and the new Base64 util.
 This is the default one.
-If you are using Java 1.6 or 1.7 (which have both reach end-of-life by the way), you will have to use the "legacy" version of the lib.
+If you are using Java 1.6 or 1.7 (which have both reached end-of-life by the way), you will have to use the "legacy" version of the lib.
 It's exactly the same (in fact, 99% of the code source is shared) except it's using the old Calendar API and the Base64 util from Apache Commons Codec (introducing **one small dependency** in this particular use-case).

 ## Security concerns